-On September 1st, 2022, in a CTNBio meeting, the Commission considered that the editing of the soybean genome, conducted by Embrapa with the CRISPR technique to deactivate some anti-nutritional factors, results in conventional (non-transgenic or not-genetically modified) soybeans, giving it the green light.
+On September 1st, 2022, in a CTNBio meeting, the Commission considered that the editing of the soybean genome, conducted by Embrapa with the CRISPR technique to deactivate some anti-nutritional factors, results in conventional (non-transgenic or not-"genetically modified") soybeans, allowing it to be exempt from biotechnology regulations.
 More details about this case can be found in this EMBRAPA article, available in English.
 FAS Brasilia has no further information about developments for the other crops.